reactjs/react.dev/src/content/reference/react/createElement.md

 **Note that creating this object does not render the `Greeting` Component or create any DOM elements.**

-A React element is more like a description--an instruction for React to later render the `Greeting` component.
-By returning this object from your `App` component, you tell React what to do next.
+A React element is more like a description--an instruction for React to later render the `Greeting` Component.
+By returning this object from your `App` Component, you tell React what to do next.

 Creating elements is extremely cheap so you don't need to try to optimize or avoid it.